Cghlewis/data-mgmt-ed-research-book/_book/05-roles.md

 Reviewing roles and responsibilities in a format like this allows you to start to see how responsibilities are assigned and decide if tasks need to be redistributed in any way.
 You can also then start to fill in more details as needed.

-1. Required skillset

-In assigning roles and responsibilities, make sure to consider the skills that are needed to be successful in each position.
-For example, when considering the role of a data manager and the responsibilities associated with that role, you may look for skillsets in the following buckets:
-  - Interpersonal skills
-      - Detail oriented
-      - Organized
-      - Problem solver
-      - Inquisitive
-      - Excellent communicator (bridging gaps between technical audiences and non-technical audiences)

-  - Domain skills
-      - Experience working with education data
-      - Understands data privacy (FERPA, HIPAA)

-  - Technical skills
-      - Understanding of database structure
-      - Experience building data pipelines
-      - Coding experience
-      - Specific software/tool experience

-The specific skills needed for each role will depend on your project needs as well as the skillsets of the other members of the team.

-2. Training needs

-In addition to considering skills needed for certain roles, also consider what training is needed to fulfill assigned responsibilities.
-In roles that work with data, training may include mandated courses from a program like the Collaborative Institutional Training Initiative (CITI) or it may be signing up for training on how to use a specific tool or software.
-Make sure that your team members are well-equipped to perform their responsibilities before the project begins.

-3. Estimate costs

-If you are working on roles and responsibilities after your grant has been funded, then your grant budget has already submitted.
-However, it can still be helpful to start assigning costs associated with overall roles (based on the experience/skillset of the person filling the role) or even broken down by associated responsibilities (based on things like percent effort or time to complete each task).
-If discrepancies between the original budget and updated costs are found, often funders will allow PIs to amend budgets.

-4. Contingency plans

-In your document you can also add notes about backup plans should a staff member leave the project or be absent for an extended period of time.
-This may include cross training staff or a plan for training replacement staff.

-5. Other additions

 Since there is no one template for creating a roles and responsibility document, you can really add whatever information helps to most clearly convey the information.
 Some additional columns you may consider adding include:

 - Links to related standard operating procedures (ex: for building a participant tracking database you may link to the specific SOP that lays out steps for building the tool)
 - Names of other staff members (if any) that assist with or also contribute to each responsibility
 - Timing of each responsibility (ex: weekly, ongoing, the month of February)

 ## Data Management Role

 Like I mentioned earlier, I highly recommend hiring a full-time data manager if you are able to budget for this as it allows each team member to have more narrow responsibilities and to implement their tasks with better precision.
 However, not everyone will have the capacity to do this.
-If so, it will be vitally important to still assign those data management responsibilities to a specific team members.
-In choosing who to assign these tasks to, you will want to consider several things such as appropriate skillset to manage the data, interest in data management tasks, and time to commit to data management.
+If so, it will be vitally important to still assign those data management responsibilities to specific team members.
+In choosing who to assign these tasks to, you will want to consider several things such as appropriate skill set to manage the data, interest in data management tasks, and time to commit to data management.
 Oftentimes this responsibility falls to a full-time project coordinator as they are the ones who are intimately familiar with the data, and since they are full-time, they are able to carve out hours for data management tasks.
-Other times it may be a collaboration between a project coordinator, and a part-time graduate student (who may have more technical skills in terms of data wrangling).
+Other times it may be a collaboration between a project coordinator and another staff member, such as a part-time graduate student (who may have more technical skills in terms of data wrangling).
 No matter who you assign these roles to, just ensure that they are documented and the information is disseminated to the team.